stiang/recli/README.md

        'Iron Fist' ],
     appearances_count: 72 } ]
 ```
-Colors can be disabled by using the `-n`/`--no-colors` option.
+Note that colors can be disabled by using the `-n`/`--no-colors` option.

-If you want valid JSON, but still nicely indented and readable, use the `-j`/`--json` option:
+If you want valid JSON instead, but still nicely indented and readable, use the `-j`/`--json` option:
 ```
 $ recli -j 'r.table("heroes")'
 [